-In Connecticut, there is a 90-day waiting period from the time paperwork is filed until the time a divorce can be finalized.
-In cases where couples are able to agree on most issues and can resolve others through mediation or negotiation, a divorce could be finalized in approximately six months.
-More complex cases — high-asset divorces or divorces that must be litigated because the couple can’t get along, for example — take longer.
+In Connecticut, there is a 90-day cooling off period from the time paperwork is filed until the time a divorce can be finalized.
+In cases where couples are able to agree, you can be divorced quickly.
+On other more complicated cases where no agreement is reached we can work to resolve through mediation or negotiation.
+More complex cases — high-asset divorces or divorces that must be litigated will take longer.

 Children often end up in the middle of a divorce battle, despite parents’ best intentions.
 But at Ganim Legal, P.C., we will make sure that your divorce settlement prioritizes the best interests of your children.
 Depending on the circumstances of your divorce, you could end up with joint or sole physical custody of the children.
 If the other parent is given sole custody, however, you still have rights to visitation.
 A divorce settlement will also establish if one or both parents will maintain legal custody, which is the right to make important decisions about your children’s upbringing.

 There is no standard answer to who gets the house after a divorce.
 Because Connecticut is an “equitable distribution” state, a judge can determine who keeps the house depending on what he or she deems to be most fair if the couple can’t come to a decision themselves.
 What is fair doesn’t always mean that the person whose name is on the mortgage is the one who gets the house.
-For example, if both spouses have paid into the mortgage or done home repairs, this would be taken into consideration.
+Both parties contribute in different ways, some pay the mortgage, or done home repairs etc, this is all taken into consideration.
 Some couples sell the marital property and divide the earnings; others balance the value of the house against other assets that must be divided, like retirement accounts or other investments.